Jatinsinha03/NFT-Nexus/Readme.md

     - Low sales + high seller activity = Medium risk (caution advised).
     - Absence of wash trades = Increased transparency.

 ### 4. **Top NFT Collections**
 - Discover the top-performing NFTs in the marketplace.
-- Filter results by time periods such as the last 24 hours or last 7 days.
+- Filter results by time periods such as the last 24 hours or last 7 days, last 30 days or all.

 ### 5. **ERC20 and NFT Portfolio Management**
 - View your ERC20 token portfolio and NFT token portfolio directly in the profile section.